veerendra2/veerendra2.github.io/_posts/2019-1-17-kubernetes-the-hard-way-1.md

  </tr>
 </table>

-First let's talk about cluster in [Kubernetes The Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way) which has 3 controller nodes, 3 worker nodes and a load balancer on GCP.
-I want to deploy cluster with multiple masters , but I was afraid it is too much for my laptop.
+First let's talk about the cluster in [Kubernetes The Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way) which has 3 controller nodes, 3 worker nodes and a load balancer on GCP.
+I want to deploy cluster with multiple masters, but I was afraid it is too much for my laptop.
 So, I reduced to 2 controller nodes, 2 worker nodes (or VMs in my case) and replaced GCP load balancer with nginx docker container as a load balancer, the clusters looks like below.

 ![Cluster Image]({{ "/assets/Server2.png" | absolute_url }}){: .center-image }
 # 1. Prerequisites